xmos/lib_spi/doc/rst/lib_spi.rst

 Control over the signal capture is provided for all SPI master implementations that require a clock block.
 Please see the API section which exposes the controls available for optimising setup and hold capture.

-For details on how to calculate and adjust round-trip port timing, please consult the `IO timings for xcore.ai <https://www.xmos.com/documentation/XM-014231-AN/html/rst/index.html>`_ document.
+For details on how to calculate and adjust round-trip port timing, please consult the `IO timings for xcore.ai <https://www.xmos.com/documentation/XM-014231-AN/html/rst/index.html>`_ or `IO timings for xCORE200 <https://www.xmos.com/file/io-timings-for-xcore200>`_ document.

 |newpage|